 Identity theft is a serious crime that happens when someone uses your personal information without your consent to commit fraud or other crimes.

 Personal information includes things like your name and your Social Security, Medicare, credit card, or bank account numbers, and your Medicare account username and password.

-Guard your card and protect your personal information
+Guard your Medicare card and protect your personal information

 - Don’t share your Medicare Number or other personal information with anyone who contacts you by phone, email, or by approaching you in person, unless you’ve given them permission in advance.

-- Medicare, or someone representing Medicare, will only call and ask for personal information in these situations:
+- Medicare, or your Medicare plan representative, will only call and ask for personal information in these situations:

 - A Medicare health or drug plan can call you if you’re already a member of the plan.
-The agent who helped you join can also call you.
+The agent who helped you join the plan can also call you.

 - A customer service representative from 1-800-MEDICARE can call you if you’ve called and left a message or a representative said that someone would call you back.

 - Only give personal information like your Medicare Number to doctors, insurance companies (and their licensed agents or brokers) or plans acting on your behalf, or trusted people in the community who work with Medicare like your State Health Insurance Assistance Program (SHIP).